AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

     Integer division has roughly ~100x longer latency than add/sub for Intel Skylake, [http://gmplib.org/~tege/x86-timing.pdf](http://gmplib.org/~tege/x86-timing.pdf).

 61. Pre-compute everything you can and store those values in arrays.
 It's not always better, but some operations might be slower than you think.
-For example, precalculating "pow(x, y)" is quite often faster than calculating it on the fly.
+For example, precalculating `pow(x, y)` is quite often faster than calculating it on the fly.

 62. For large arrays, use smaller variable types if it's enough.
 Memory copying/clearing only cares about the number of bytes.
 This also improves overall cache efficiency.
 Don't do it for single variables.

 63. Use "Fast-Clearing Array".
 Imagine you need a boolean array with 3 different operations:
     ```
-    set(pos, value)
+    set(i, value)
-    check(pos)
+    get(i)
     clear() # clears full array
     ```
-    Naive implementation is O(1)+O(1)+O(N), but you can use int array with a counter (clear -> counter++) to make it O(1)+O(1)+O(1).
+    Naive implementation is O(1) + O(1) + O(N), but you can use int array with a counter (`clear` will be `counter++`) to make it O(1) + O(1) + O(1).

-65. Extend "Fast-Clearing Array".
+64. Extend "Fast-Clearing Array".

-    - If each clear increases your counter by x -> you can store values in 0..x-1.
+    - If each clear increases your counter by `RANGE` -> you can store values in `0..RANGE-1`.
     - If collisions are acceptable, in many cases this can replace your sets/maps.

     ```